luizbgomide/sovereign/spells.md

 They may identify magical items and get a one-sentence description of their purpose or most significant powers, and get more sophisticated answers with successful WIS/[Magic](/rules#magic) skill checks at difficulties of 8 or more depending on the subtlety of the enchantment.
 Mages with prepared spells are visible to the caster, though which spells the subject might have prepared is not knowable.
 As a side effect of this spell, the ambient thaumic currents cast enough quasi-light to allow the caster to see normally even in perfect darkness.

 #### Sleep
-The mage designates a visible point within two hundred feet.
-A silent, invisible burst of soporific influence erupts from that point, targeting all living creatures within a twenty-foot radius.
+The mage designates a visible point within 200ft.
+A silent, invisible burst of soporific influence erupts from that point, targeting all living creatures within a 20ft radius.
 All such targets with 4 or fewer HD within that area fall unconscious instantly, and are roused only by damage or by a [Main Action](/combat#main-action) used to kick them awake.

 If not roused, they revive at the end of the [Turn](/rules#turn).
 Entities that do not sleep are immune to this spell.

 #### Speed
-Unlike most spells, Speed may be cast as a [Free Action](/combat#free-action), targeting up to one visible willing creature per caster level within one hundred feet.
+Unlike most spells, Speed may be cast as a [Free Action](/combat#free-action), targeting up to one visible willing creature per caster level within 100ft.

 Enchanted creatures become incredibly fleet of foot, doubling their usual ground movement rate and becoming capable of running up walls and across ceilings without falling, provided they end their round upright on a navigable surface.